bmazey/crypto/README.md

     }

 <h2>Dictionary Controller</h2>
-This controller allows you to generate a ciphertext.
+This controller allows you to generate a dictionary.
-The ciphertext can be generated two different ways.
+The dictionary can be generated two different ways.

 <h3>Fixed size (70 words)</h3>